danieladebi/Personal-Portfolio/README.md

 ### Stock Predictor
 *__Developed in June 2019__*

-Can model the each of the stock prices in the S&P 500 and predict whether the prices will rise or fall and by how much.
+This is a machine learning model that takes in the prices of each stock in the S&P 500 and predicts whether the prices will rise or fall and by how much.
 It can also determine whether or not you should buy, sell, or hold a stock for a certain timespan (default is 7 days) provided by the user.